 What Is Elastic Load Balance?

 Elastic Load Balance (ELB) automatically distributes incoming traffic across multiple backend servers based on the rules you configure.
-This expands service capabilities of applications and improves their availability by eliminating single points of failure (SPOFs).
+ELB expands service capabilities of applications and eliminates single points of failure (SPOFs), improving application availability.

 Load Balancer Type

 - Classic load balancer: This type of load balancer can well handle web services with low access traffic and simple applications.

 - Enhanced load balancer: This type of load balancer is suitable for web services with high access traffic.
 Requests are forwarded based on domain names or URLs, making request routing more flexible.